15 Surprising Staircase Accident Statistics (2023 Update)

 (RESEARCHGATE)

-Among staircase-related injuries, the most common ones were sprains, strains, soft tissue injuries, and fractures.
-Sprains, strains, and other soft tissue injuries are very painful, but they can heal a lot faster than fractures.
-Fractures can be very severe, and depending on which body part you fractured, it can take months for it to heal completely.
+The most common staircase-related injuries were sprains, strains, soft tissue injuries, and fractures.
+Sprains, strains, and other soft tissue injuries are very painful, but they can heal much faster than fractures.
+Fractures can be very severe, and depending on which body part you fractured, it can take months to heal completely.

 Children Staircase Accidents